Canoeing

 Attractions: Lavender Farm, Ohura Falls, Blue Duck Cafe

-Camp Recommendations: Poukaria for Freedom Hire, Nukunuku-Ercegs for Guided
+Camp Recommendations: Nukunuku-Ercegs for Guided

-Guided Trip departs Saturdays - pickup Sunday
+Guided Trip departs Saturday - pickup Sunday

 Posh Paddle

-Ohinepane to Whakahoro ⢠2 days, 1 night ⢠35km ⢠(min 4 people)
+Ohinepane to Whakahoro • 2 days, 1 night • 35km • (min 8 people)

-A lesiurely paddle from Ohinepane or Nukunuku downstream to the idyllic Posh Pioneers.
+A leisurely paddle from Ohinepane or Nukunuku downstream to the idyllic Posh Pioneers.
 Friendly hosts Fritz and Heather will transport you by ATV to their off-grid boutique accommodation site, accessible only by river and surrounded by untouched bush and wildlife, including kiwi, native bats and glow worms.
-Youāll stay in a wonderfully comfortable shepherdsā hut and enjoy the luxury of hot showers, three course meal, great coffee and breakfast before continuing down the awa.
+You’ll stay in a wonderfully comfortable shepherds’ hut and enjoy the luxury of hot showers, three course meal, great coffee and breakfast before continuing down the awa.
 The Whanganui River was the highway of the European pioneers and Maori before the remote King Country was connected to the rest of the country by rail and road.
-Along the beautiful river, with isolated bush and farms to either side and far from the busy modern world, youāll feel like nothing has changed.
-Your river journey concludes at Whakahoro, site of the iconic Blue Duck Station, from which you can be driven back to Blazing Adventures base, or choose to have your car relocated and continue your travels south without delay.
+Along the beautiful river, with its isolated bush and farms either side and far from the busy modern world, you’ll feel like nothing has changed.
+Your river journey concludes at Whakahoro, site of the iconic Blue Duck Station, from which you can be driven back to Blazing Paddles Outdoors base, or choose to have your car relocated and continue your travels south without delay.

 Waka Whakahoro

-Whakahoro to Pipiriki ⢠3 days, 2 nights ⢠108km
+Whakahoro to Pipiriki • 3 days, 2 nights • 108km

-Starting at Whakahoro, youāll skip the town and countryside and plunge straight into pure wilderness!
-Journeying 88 kms through the beautiful Whanganui National Park, youāll shoot the rapids and linger along mirror pools in deep green gorges.
+After winding your way through the Kaitieke valley via road and crossing some picturesque bluffs hand blown with dynamite you will start canoeing at Whakahoro, you’ll skip the town and countryside and plunge straight into pure wilderness!
+Journeying 88 kms through the beautiful Whanganui National Park, you’ll shoot the rapids and linger along mirror pools in deep green gorges.
 Enjoy a walk to the Bridge to Nowhere and learn how this arched concrete bridge ended up so far from any roads.
-Stay two nights at isolated campsites along the way.
-Youāll take your leave of the awa at the historic Maori settlement of Pipiriki.
+Stay two nights at isolated campsites along the way, imersing yourself in fantastic native bush.
+You’ll take your leave of the awa at the historic Maori settlement of Pipiriki.

-Guided Trip departs Mondays - pickup Wednesday
+Guided Trip departs Mondays - pickup Thursday

 Oarsome Ohinepane

-Ohinepane/Nukunuku to Pipiriki ⢠4 days, 3 nights ⢠123/118km
+Ohinepane/Nukunuku to Pipiriki • 4 days, 3 nights • 123/118km

 Our most popular trip!
 This four-day paddle takes you from Ohinepane (or Nukunuku for Guided Tours) through the heart of the Whanganui National Park.
 123km of fun rapids and tranquil deep green gorges cutting through untouched forest.
 When your arms are tired from paddling you'll enjoy chance to stretch your legs for a short walk to the Bridge to Nowhere and learn how this arched concrete bridge ended up so far from any roads.
-Stay three nights at your choice of isolated campsites or splash out for the first night at Posh Pioneers gorgeous shepherdās huts with a delicious home-cooked dinner, breakfast and barista coffee.
-You'll take your leave of the awa at the historic MÄori settlement of Pipiriki.
-Journey back to base by van, or choose to have your vehicle relocated so you can continue your travels south without delay.
+Stay three nights at your choice of isolated campsites or splash out for the first night at Posh Pioneers gorgeous shepherd’s huts with a delicious home-cooked dinner, breakfast and barista coffee.
+Not to mention hot showers.
+You'll exit the awa at the historic Māori settlement of Pipiriki.
+Journey back to base by van, or choose to have your vehicle relocated so you can continue your travels skipping the return road portion of the trip.

 Attractions: Lavender Farm, Ohura Falls, Blue Duck Cafe, Bridge To Nowhere

-Guided Trip departs Sundays - pickup Wednesday
+Guided Trip departs Monday - pickup Thursday

 Full Monty

-Taumarunui to Pipiriki ⢠5 days, 4 nights ⢠145km
+Taumarunui to Pipiriki • 5 days, 4 nights • 145km

 Get away from it all with the ultimate in wilderness immersion.
 145 kms of discovery, running exhilarating rapids, gently floating along deep, mirrored gorges, enjoying the simplicity and starlight of true Kiwi camping, far from the modern world.
-Stay three nights at your choice of isolated campsites or splash out for the first night at Posh Pioneers gorgeous shepherdās huts with a delicious home-cooked dinner, breakfast and barista coffee.
-Enjoy a walk to the Bridge to Nowhere and learn how this arched concrete bridge ended up so far from any roads.
-Youāll take your leave of the awa at the historic Maori settlement of Pipiriki.
+Stay three nights at your choice of riverside campsites or indulge for the first night at Posh Pioneers.
+Their gorgeous shepherd’s huts with a delicious home style cooking (Dinner and Breakfast) will have you excited.
+Enjoy a walk to the Bridge to Nowhere and be amazed by the history and incredible stories this concrete giant holds.
+You’ll take your leave of the awa at the historic Maori settlement of Pipiriki.
+Journey back to base via road or opt for the car shift option.

 Attractions: Lavender Farm, Ohura Falls, Blue Duck Cafe, Bridge To Nowhere

-Hut/Camp Recommendations: 1st night Poukaria (Freedom Hire) or Nukunuku-Ercegs (Guided), 2nd night Maharanui or Mangapapa, 3rd night John Coull, 4th night Tieke
+Hut/Camp Recommendations: 1st night Poukaria (Freedom Hire) or Nukunuku-Ercegs (Guided), 2nd night Maharanui or Mangapapa, 3rd night John Coull, 4th night Tieke - upgrade to Posh pioneers night 1 for added luxury.

-Guided Trip departs Saturdays - pickup Wednesday
+Guided Trip departs Sunday - pickup Monday

 What you need to know